 Drip irrigation efficiency is an increasingly important topic.Climate changes expose us to drought even in countries where rainfall is regular.To improve an irrigation system, we have to identify and quantify each sources of losses between water input and the water efficiently captured by the plant’s roots.
 We must not be content with virtuous intentions, but make verifiable tests and measurements.

-Here’s how to achieve the highest level of watering efficiency of 99% with the Solar-Dripper.Efficiency is defined as the % of water actually used by the plant in proportion to the water volume at the start of the system.
+Here’s how to achieve the highest level of watering efficiency of 99% with the ORIAZ Solar-Dripper.Efficiency is defined as the % of water actually used by the plant in proportion to the water volume at the start of the system.
+We measured evaporation loss at less than 1%.

 Watering maintained during cloudy weather> already about 30% loss